 This is where things get truly fun and exciting.

 As mentioned earlier, colors are deeply rooted in emotions, with certain color schemes capable of communicating ideas and emotions on a subconscious level.
+This element plays a huge role in visual storytelling.

 Color psychology looks at the effect colors can have on human behavior and how we perceive different things, whether it’s food, our environment, and objects we use in our daily lives.